scriptabuild/eventstore/README.md

 # Eventstore
-A simple filebased eventsourced store
+A simple filebased eventsourced data store for node.js.

+Instead of storing the current state of our data, eventsourcing lets us record our intention while creating/manipulating our data.

 ## Installation